A strong-weak duality for the 1d long-range Ising model: Introduction and motivation

 \begin{itemize} \item At $s=1$, we refine the known duality between LRI and Kondo, originally established by Anderson and Yuval.
 In particular, we show that the correct treatment requires restricting the Kondo model to its $U(1)$-singlet sector, which allows us to identify the full spectrum of the LRI CFT at $s=1$.

-\item For all $s\leq 1$, we propose a field theory that is weakly coupled near the crossover, exactly solvable at $s=1$, that reduces to the Kondo model at $s=1$, and that upon perturbative expansion reproduces the AYK model.
-We derive several predictions for CFT data at next-to-leading or next-to-next-to-leading order in perturbation theory, thus showing that such model provides not only a conceptual framework to recast the AYK model as a field theory, but also a computational tool to treat the near-crossover regime with systematic perturbative methods.
+\item For all $s\leq 1$, we propose a field theory that is weakly coupled near the crossover, exactly solvable at $s=1$, that reduces to the Kondo model at $s=1$, and that upon perturbative expansion reproduces the AYK model. \toSR{At $s>1$, it reproduces the 1d SRI physics, via a trivial fixed point, reached only at zero temperature.} We derive several predictions for CFT data at next-to-leading or next-to-next-to-leading order in perturbation theory, thus showing that such model provides not only a conceptual framework to recast the AYK model as a field theory, but also a computational tool to treat the near-crossover regime with systematic perturbative methods.

 \item We recover the same results -- along with further predictions -- through analytic conformal bootstrap.
 This approach uses only the CFT data from $s=1$, together with the existence of protected operators $\s$, $\chi$ for all $s\leq 1$, and the assumption that the CFT data admit an asymptotic expansion in nonnegative powers of $\sqrt{1-s}$.
 Therefore, the bootstrap provides an independent validation of our proposed model at $s<1$, and together they represent strong evidence for the conformal invariance of the IR fixed point. \end{itemize}